ibm-cloud-docs/power-iaas/Integrate_hpcs.md

 {{site.data.keyword.attribute-definition-list}}

-# Integrating {{site.data.keyword.powerSys_notm}} with Hyper Protect Crypto Services
+# Integrating {{site.data.keyword.powerSys_notm}} with IBM Key Management Services
 {: #integrate-hpcs}

-[IBM Cloud® Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-overview) (HPCS) is a dedicated key management service and hardware security module (HSM) based on IBM Cloud.
-You can integrate HPCS with {{site.data.keyword.powerSys_notm}} to securely store and protect encryption key information for AIX and Linux.
+IBM provides two key management services that integrates with {{site.data.keyword.powerSys_notm}}:
 {: shortdesc}

+  1. [IBM Cloud® Hyper Protect Crypto Services (HPCS)](/docs/hs-crypto?topic=hs-crypto-overview) is a dedicated key management service and hardware security module (HSM) based on IBM Cloud.
+You can integrate HPCS with Power Systems Virtual Server to securely store and protect encryption key information for AIX and Linux
+  2. [IBM® Key Protect (KP)](/docs/key-protect) is a full-service multi-tenant encryption solution that allows data to be secured and stored in IBM Cloud™ using the latest envelope encryption techniques.
+You can integrate KP with {{site.data.keyword.powerSys_notm}} to securely store and protect encryption key information for AIX and Linux.

 ## Using Hyper Protect Crypto Services for AIX
 {: #AIX-hpcs}